ultimape/smartHAuS/docs/smartHAuS_formal-design.md

 ###Performance

 The performance of the system is purely based on the latency that could occur between the "brain" and the peripheral device.
-We do not envision this being a problem since the network will be standard 10/100BaseT ethernet setup.
+We do not envision this being a problem since the network will be standard 10/100BaseT Ethernet setup.

 Depending on the throughput required, certain types of data (music, video) may need to be sent in alternate protocols on a per-device basis.
 This might be cut due to time.